Riyaz0001/startup-glossary-app/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

+## Generating a Project

+After any project is created by NX, we must add StyleLint

+nx g nx-stylelint:configuration --project <projectName>

 ## Generate an application

 Run `nx g @nrwl/react:app my-app` to generate an application.